-- Take all the persona information you have and use it to determine what problem your app can solve.
+- Take all the personal information you have and use it to determine what problem your app can solve.

 Many entrepreneurs find that their businesses fail because they develop tunnel vision.
-This happens because of a lack of knowledge about your customer’s journey.
+It usually happens due to a lack of knowledge about your customer's journey.
 A user journey map is a record of user interaction with your product.
-This map chronicles the journey from the user or customer’s point of view.
+This map chronicles the journey from the user or customer's point of view.

-Examining the journey map for your app helps you to understand the user experience fully and how to set up your design process.
+Examining your app's journey map helps you fully understand the user experience and how to set up your design process.